 If you are reading this thinking “I’ve got lots of time before the Round 1 2024–2025 deadlines,” think again!
 Although September may seem far away, preparing now for Round 1 applications will enable you to develop a well-thought-out and comprehensive application by reflecting on your story and creating the strategy to pull out all of your strengths.
-Starting early gives you time to put together the strongest application possible.
-Here are seven things you should be thinking about in February:
+Starting early gives you time to put together the strongest application possible, so here are seven things you should be doing in February:

 1. Reflect on the question “What do you want to do?”

-It’s not a trick question but one that you will want to answer for both yourself and admissions committees.
-Admissions teams are assessing if your goals are ambitious and achievable and if their program can help you get to where you want to be post-MBA.
+This is not a trick question but one that you will want to answer for both yourself and admissions committees.
+Admissions teams are assessing whether your goals are ambitious yet achievable and if their program can help you get where you want to be post-MBA.
 So, you will be helping them (and yourself!) by defining your short- and long-term goals clearly and then building a case based on your skills and experiences as well as their specific resources (think classes, clubs, and experiences specific to that school) to show that this is the right path for you.
 In addition, you should develop an elevator pitch about your goals to deliver in conversations with students, alumni, and admissions teams as you network to learn more about each program.

-Relax.
+Relax!
 Forget that you are thinking about getting an MBA.
 Instead, think about your proudest moments.
 What are the landmark experiences that have shaped who you are?
 What really motivates you?
 This is an important step in identifying the unique strengths, skills, and experiences that you will bring to a business school classroom.
-Identify the building blocks of your experiences that have prepared you for your future goals and will help you contribute to the classroom and school culture.
+While assessing your strengths, identify the building blocks of your experiences that have prepared you for your future goals and will help you contribute to the classroom and school culture.
 If you think of this as a gap analysis—and a new career is your goal or future state—this is the “what you have to build on.”

-3. Identify gaps or weaknesses in your profile.
+3. Identify gaps or opportunities in your profile.

 Each MBA program has a class profile for their current class.
 This can give you an idea of a “typical” admit.
 Spend more time looking at ranges than averages/medians.
 Think about your profile in terms of academics, leadership, community involvement, and global exposure.
 Did you have a lower GPA or not take a math class in college?
 Consider taking UC Berkeley Extension “Math for Management” or an MBA Math, accounting, or statistics course to demonstrate your academic abilities.
 Have you not been able to give back to the community because of long work hours?
 Look for opportunities to lead and contribute either in the community where you live or in your work community outside of your specific role.
 Are you strictly an individual contributor at work?
-Look for an opportunity to get involved in a leadership position in your community.
+Look for an opportunity to take on a leadership position in your community.
 Have you not had exposure outside of your home country?
-If you work for a global organization, look for opportunities to collaborate with other global teams remotely.
+If you work for a global organization, look for opportunities to collaborate with global teams remotely.

-4. Create a plan to address your weaknesses.
+4. Create a plan to address your opportunities.

-5. Establish a GMAT/GRE test and study plan.
+5. Establish a GMAT/GRE/EA test and study plan.

 6. Attend school info sessions and talk with students/alumni.

-7. Compile a list of three or four people who could be your recommenders.
+7. Compile a list of people who could be your recommenders.

 Think about who would be enthusiastic about you attending business school.
 It is more important to have someone who knows you well and can share specific examples of your contributions than someone who has an impressive title.
 For more thoughts about selecting recommenders, check out “Four Tips for Selecting the Right MBA Recommenders.”
 Although you don’t have to choose them right now, identify three or four people who might be good recommenders, and then develop a plan to either improve or maintain your relationship with them over the next six months.

-Getting started now will help make the application process less overwhelming, balance the work over a longer period of time, and enable you to present your best self in your applications.
+Getting started now will help make the application process less overwhelming, balance the work over a longer period of time, and enable you to present your best self in your applications!